Article Filtering

 2

-Check if message has same URL as some another messages.
+Check if the message has the same URL as another message.

 SameAuthor